The Ancient Egyptians built numerous large pyramids, and this is one of the oldest of all.

 16. The complex has a monumental entrance

-As the complex was protected with a huge wall, there was one main entrance to enter the burial site.
+As the complex was protected by a huge wall, there was one main entrance to enter the burial site.
 This entrance has a roofed corridor with stone pillars that were carved to resemble bundles of plants.

 These pillars reach up to 6.6 meters (22 feet) high and were attached to the wall of the entrance building.
 This corridor eventually leads to the South Court, a large square between the South Temple and the Pyramid.